davidfq/social-links-counters/README.md

 ## TODO

 - Add "popup" option.
-- Add more social networks (currently 0.2.0, only Twitter and Facebook are supported).
+- Add more social networks (currently 0.3.0, only Facebook is supported).
 - Trigger custom events when counters are ready.
 - Add Google Analytics support.